 photo by Jennifer Johnson

 Any leftover garnish from this soup can be used to make the vinegar.
-For this and all the other great zucchini recipes featured in our new summer issue, click here to grab a copy.
+For this and all the other great zucchini recipes featured in our summer ’17 issue.